![[BOTTOM]](to-bottm.gif)

 member of the Board or present them at a Board Meeting.
 The Board shall first consider

-whether the actions alleged in the charges if proven, might constitute conduct prejudicial
+whether the actions alleged in the charges, if proven, might constitute conduct

-to the best interests of the Club or the Breed. it may refuse to entertain jurisdiction.
+prejudicial to the best interests of the Club or the Breed.
+It may refuse to entertain

 -